BIRENDRA8/Final_year-project/README.md

 ## 📄 License

-This project is licensed under the UEM.
+This project is licensed under the UEM (MIT License).

 ## 🙏 Acknowledgments